tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 * The Shasta testnet does not currently support nodes joining the network.
 If you need to run nodes to join the public testnet, you can choose the Nile testnet.

 # Log and network connection verification
-The java-tron node log is located in `/logs/torn.log`.
-You can use the following commands to view the latest log of the node and check the block synchronization status of the node:
+The Java-tron node log is `/logs/tron.log` in the Java-tron installation directory.
+Under the Java-tron installation directory, you can use the following commands to view the latest log of the node and check the block synchronization status of the node:

 ```
 $ tail -f /logs/tron.log/